 However, there are still things buyers can do to protect themselves.
-Obtain a mortgage pre-approval and a rate hold when house hunting.
+Obtain a mortgage pre-approval and/or a rate hold when house hunting.
 A rate hold will protect you if mortgage rates rise while you're looking for a home and/or applying for your financing.

 Once you've bought a home and have started paying your mortgage, there are ways to protect yourself from rising rates.
 You could increase your payments while rates are low, so you're paying down your mortgage faster.
 You might also consider putting any extra cash directly towards your mortgage.
 Just double check your mortgage agreement to make sure there are no penalties for doing so.

 This article or video (the “Content”), as applicable, is provided by independent third parties that are not affiliated with Tangerine Bank or any of its affiliates.
 Tangerine Bank and its affiliates neither endorse or approve nor are liable for any third party Content, or investment or financial loss arising from any use of such Content....